Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Simple pricing to float](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/SimplePricingToFloat.png "[Simple pricing to float]")

-This extension is used to map a simple price attribute to a number attribute.
+This extension is used to map a simple price attribute to a decimal number.
 The simple price attribute is Actindo specific and therefore needs a special extension for mapping.
-As the simple price attribute is not often used, also this extension is rarely needed.
+As the simple price attribute is not often used also the extension is rarely needed.

 ### Possible data type mappings